Pay and benefits

 If your role requires you to work shifts, you may also be entitled to an additional shift disturbance allowance of 12.5%, 15% or 20%, depending on your shift pattern.

-On top of that, professional and support staff are also eligible for an additional location allowance, which varies according to the precise location of your work.
+On top of that, professional and support staff are eligible for an additional location allowance of £1,639.

 You’ll also enjoy the kind of great benefits that you’d expect from one of London's largest employers.
 These include annual leave, civil service pension arrangements, interest free season ticket loans, membership of Met sports and social clubs, flexible working conditions and many more.